Residency: Anatomic Pathology

 Mentorship

-Anatomic pathology residents are assigned a three-member residency advisory committee composed of two pathologists and one non-program faculty member, selected to meet the academic interests of the resident.
+Anatomic pathology residents select a three-member residency advisory committee composed of two pathologists and one non-program faculty member, selected to meet the academic interests of the resident.
 Residents meet with their committee at least biannually for career and residency guidance.
-Pathology case training, guidance and mentorship occurs daily to weekly as there is ample discussion with faculty about pathology principles and practice.
+Pathology case training, guidance, and mentorship occurs daily to weekly as there is ample discussion with faculty about pathology principles and practice.
+Incoming residents are also assigned a second- or third- year resident as a resident mentor.

 Graduate Training

-Diverse opportunities are available to residents choosing to pursue graduate training.
+Diverse opportunities are available to residents choosing to pursue graduate training after residency.
 Residents planning a Ph.D. degree will be encouraged to identify mentors and to seek graduate stipend support during the residency period.
 Graduate studies at North Carolina State University may be pursued in one of a variety of areas including toxicology, carcinogenesis, oncology, infectious diseases, immunology, cell biology, pathology, physiology and microbiology.
 In addition to NC State University, research training opportunities are available at several institutions in the Research Triangle Park, including the National Institutes of Environmental Health Sciences, as well as the University of North Carolina School of Medicine and Duke University School of Medicine.
 Graduate programs are organized through NC State University and the research can be done in laboratories at the various institutions.
-When selecting candidates for open residency positions, preference will be given to individuals wishing to pursue graduate studies leading to the Ph.D. degree.

 Candidate Selection

-The residency program director will coordinate the selection process and will review candidate material with anatomic pathology faculty.
-Applications will start to be reviewed in October of the year preceding an open July 15 position.
+The residency program directors will coordinate the selection process and will review candidate material with anatomic pathology faculty.
+Applications will start to be reviewed in October of the year preceding an open July position.
 Occasionally positions become available at alternate times depending on funding availability.
-NCI Molecular Pathology Graduate Fellowship program applicants should follow application deadlines provided at the NCI.
-Interviews will generally occur by phone conferencing.
+Select candidates may be offered a virtual interview (Zoom) as part of the application review process.
 Candidates are encouraged to visit the program in person at their own expense in the 9-months preceding an application deadline.
+Please contact Dr. Abigail Armwood (arwisnet@ncsu.edu) if interested in organizing a visit or externship.

 Questions About the Program

-Please send questions by email to Dr. Danielle Meritet (dmmerite@ncsu.edu) and Dr. Abigail Armwood (arwisnet@ncsu.edu)
+Please send questions by email to Dr. Abigail Armwood (arwisnet@ncsu.edu) or Dr. Elizabeth Rose (ecrose2@ncsu.edu), the Anatomic Pathology Residency Program Coordinators.

 Apply